zeroone-universe/GM4MNIST/README.md

 To run the code on your own machine, follow these steps:

-1. Open the hparams.yaml file located in the desired model directory.
+1. Open the hparams.yaml.
 Modify the path for datasets, training configurations, and hyperparameters as needed.
 2. Run the 'main.py' file to start training the model.
 ```python main.py -m <abbreviated name of model to use> -t <"mnist" or "fmnist"> -p <dataset path> -d <devices>```